 Men have access to the Boort communities co-located men’s shed.
 Computer and internet access is available for residents.
 Satisfaction surveys indicate our residents are very happy with the care and services, and the variety of activities provided.

-All residents are required to make a personal contribution towards the cost of their care and accommodation.
+Boort District Health has set a maximum accommodation price of $500,000 which will be assessed against the new residents' Centrelink entitlements.
 For more information on the cost of care and accommodation at Boort District Health Aged Care see the information on the About Residential Aged Care Cost Page

-To find out more information on coming to stay at Boort Residential Aged Care please contact the Nurse Unit Manager on (03) 54 51 5200.
+To find out more information on coming to stay at Loddon Place please contact the Nurse Unit Manager on (03) 54 51 5200.